strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHENTICATION.md

 **The long term plan for Strimzi is to have custom resources to define User for Authentication.**
 **Until this is available, this temporary workaround will be available.**
 **There is no long term commitment to support this workaround.**
-**After the final implementation of the operator for Authentication is implemented, this workaround will be disabled and and it will not be possible to use it any more.**
+**After the final implementation of the operator for Authentication this workaround will be disabled and it will not be possible to use it any more.**

 ## Requiring authentication in Kafka